Bow Wow Wow: Reformation

-On the 15th anniversary of Ashman's death, the band, featuring original drummer Barbarossa, performed at a tribute concert for Ashman on 21 November 2010 at the Scala in London.
-The show was headlined by Adam Ant and also featured members of Ashman's other bands Chiefs of Relief and Agent Provocateur.
+On the 15th anniversary of Ashman's death, the band, featuring original drummer Barbarossa and guitarist Will Crewdson, performed at a tribute concert for Ashman on 21 November 2010 at the Scala in London.
+Adam Ant headlined the show and also featured members of Ashman's other bands, Chiefs of Relief and Agent Provocateur.
+Crewdson would later again serve as a replacement for Ashman alongside Gorman and Barbarossa, backing Ant on the above-mentioned 2014 Dirk Wears White Sox concerts.

 With a new guitarist (Jimmy Magoon) and drummer (Dylan Thomas), Bow Wow Wow played shows in California and toured the UK in 2011–2012.

-In December 2012, Gorman began performing under the name "Bow Wow Wow" without original lead singer Lwin's consent, and launched a new Bow Wow Wow Facebook page.
+In December 2012, Gorman began performing under the name "Bow Wow Wow" without original lead singer Lwin, and launched a new Bow Wow Wow Facebook page after Lwin suddenly left the band.
 This version of the band included new singer Chloe Demetria of the band Vigilant as well as guitarist Matthew Fuller and drummers Lyle Riddle and Sean Winchester.
 In 2014, actor/musician Zachary Throne (Sin City Sinners) took over on guitar, and Les Warner replaced Winchester.
 In a 2016 Washington Times interview, Gorman indicated that he was interested in creating new Bow Wow Wow music with this lineup.

 Lwin has continued to perform billed as "Annabella Lwin of the original Bow Wow Wow".
 Her official website states, "Any shows advertised as Bow Wow Wow WITHOUT Annabella, featuring a hired singer from another band, are done without knowledge, permission or consent.
 Before you buy a ticket, make sure it is the ORIGINAL voice of Bow Wow Wow!"

-Gorman assembled a new line up for Bow Wow Wow as of Jan 2020 with “Dinzy” Kristen Dinsmore as lead vocalist for the Totally 80's U.S. winter tour with The Motels and When in Rome II.
+Gorman assembled a new lineup for Bow Wow Wow as of January 2020, with "Dinzy" Kristen Dinsmore as lead vocalist for the Totally 80's U.S. winter tour with The Motels and When in Rome II.

+As of October 2021, Madelyn Feller, professionally known as Dame Madelyn, began performing as the group's lead vocalist.